starry-sky-workshop/BeMyDisplay/README.md

   - BeMyDisplay supports integrated graphics in Intel CPUs from the 6th generation and newer, while integrated graphics prior to the 6th generation has not been tested.
   - BeMyDisplay supports Nvidia graphics cards from the 10 series and newer, while cards prior to the 10 series has not been tested.
   - BeMyDisplay does not support AMD graphics cards at present.
+  - The higher the performance of the graphics card, the lower the display latency of BeMyDisplay

 ## Tips